smartcontractkit/documentation/README.md

 ## Deploy Preview

 This repo is configured to automatically create a preview environment on Vercel when a PR is opened.
-The Vercel bot will leave a comment with a link to the preview on your PR.
+After the deployment is approved, the Vercel bot will leave a comment with a link to the preview on your PR.

 ## Deploying to Production

-This repo is configured to automatically update production (`https://docs.chain.link`) when the `main` branch is updated.
+This repo is configured to automatically update the production (`https://docs.chain.link`) site when commits are pushed to the `main` branch.